itsjaya — AI Portfolio

 Gemini 2.5 Flash hits 503 and 429 capacity limits at peak times.
 A portfolio chatbot that returns an error on the first message is worse than no chatbot.
 The fallback chain retries through three additional models automatically.
 The frontend shows which model answered via a green pill badge — transparent without reading as a failure.

-The questions that matter most in the first 30 seconds — "What makes Jaya stand out?", "How do I hire him?" — are not well-served by retrieval from raw experience data.
-The 12 FAQ documents are handwritten answers to the highest-probability recruiter questions, loaded into ChromaDB as their own document type.
-When one is retrieved, Gemini gets the answer already formed.
-These 12 documents have more impact on response quality than any pipeline improvement.
+The questions that matter most in the first 30 seconds — "What makes Jaya stand out?", "How do I hire him?" — are not well-served by retrieval from raw experience data alone.
+Pre-synthesised FAQ documents answer these at query time instead of requiring Gemini to infer them from scattered bullet points.
+When a FAQ doc is retrieved, Gemini gets the answer already formed.

 Progress Log